Dean Stockwell: 1936–1951: Early life and career beginnings

 Nevertheless, Stockwell found being a child actor difficult overall, stating, "I didn't enjoy acting particularly, when I was young.
 I thought it was a lot of work.
 There were a few films that I enjoyed, they were comedies, they were not important films, weren't very successful, so I was always pretty much known as a serious kid.
 I got those kind of roles and I didn't care for them very much."
-He found that this work meant he didn't have any friends except his brother, and he was constantly working, with only one holiday in nine years.
+He found that this work meant he did not have any friends except his brother, and he was constantly working, with only one holiday in nine years.
 He said it was "a miserable way to bring up a child, though neither my parents nor I recognised it at the time".

 Fox borrowed him again to play Gregory Peck's son in Gentleman's Agreement (1947), a film which Stockwell "didn't like doing at all, because it was so serious.
 In other words, when I would find out I was going to do another movie, my mother would always bring that news to me, and the first question that I would always ask was, 'Is there a crying scene in the movie?'
 And there almost always was."

 He played an orphaned runaway longing to go to sea in Deep Waters (1948).
 He was then borrowed by RKO Pictures to play the title role in The Boy with Green Hair (1948) directed by Joseph Losey, a notorious flop for the Dore Schary regime.
 Stockwell said that "during the production, I did feel that I was part of something that meant something to me, it was important."

-Back at Fox, he was cast as Lionel Barrymore's grandson and Richard Widmark's protégé in Down to the Sea in Ships (1949), before supporting Margaret O'Brien at MGM in The Secret Garden (1949), a box office disappointment.
+Back at Fox, he was cast as Lionel Barrymore's grandson and Richard Widmark's protégé in Down to the Sea in Ships (1949), before supporting Margaret O'Brien at MGM in The Secret Garden (1949), a box-office disappointment.
 Stockwell later described the picture as "More crying scenes!
 And temper tantrums!
 But I enjoyed very much working with Margaret, she was a very talented little actress."

 In MGM's popular Stars in My Crown (1950), which he did not enjoy doing, he was billed third after Joel McCrea and Ellen Drew.

 Stockwell was top billed in The Happy Years, which lost a considerable amount of money for the studio, but then played the title role in Kim (1950) alongside Errol Flynn and Paul Lukas, a big commercial success.
 During its filming, Flynn played a prank on him in a scene where he was supposed to hand him a bowl of food, instead handing him a bowl of camel dung.